evhub/coconut/HELP.md

 This version is exactly equivalent to the original version, with the exception that it will never raise a `MaximumRecursionDepthError`, because Coconut's `recursive` decorator will optimize away the tail recursion into a `while` loop.

 ### Iterative Method

+The final, and other functional, approach, is the iterative one.
+Iterative approaches avoid the need for state change and loops by using higher-order functions like `map` and `reduce` to abstract out the basic operations being performed.

 ```python
 product = reduce$((*))